Andrónico Luksic Craig: Biography

 Andrónico Luksic Craig, the eldest son of Andrónico Luksic and Ena Craig, spent his early childhood years alongside his younger brother Guillermo in the mineral deserts of northern Chile.
-When Andrónico was just four years old, his mother passed away during a heart operation.
+When Luksic was just four years old, his mother died during a heart operation.
 Fourteen years later, his father married Iris Fontbona, and together they had three children: María Paola, María Gabriela, and Jean-Paul.

 In 1960, the Luksic family relocated to Santiago.
-Andrónico attended The Grange School before moving to the United States at the age of 16 to attend the Dublin School for Boys in New Hampshire.
+Luksic attended The Grange School before moving to the United States at the age of 16 to attend the Dublin School for Boys in New Hampshire.
 After graduating from high school, he relocated to Boston to study business at Babson College.
 However, his time at Babson was brief as he returned to South America to work at the family's Ford dealerships.

 During this time, he married Patricia Lederer Tcherniak, an Argentine national born around 1958, and together they had five children: Andrónico (b.
 1981), Davor, Dax, Maximiliano, and Fernanda.
 The couple divorced in 2016.

-At the age of fifty, Andrónico achieved a feat by summiting Mount Everest in May 2004, despite having no prior experience in mountaineering.
+At the age of fifty, Luksic climbed Mount Everest in May 2004, despite having no prior experience in mountaineering.
 Subsequently, in 2005, he accomplished the "Seven Summits of the World" by reaching the highest peak on each of the seven continents of the world.